 Register your interest in the Irish Internship Programme here.

-Irish interns have served in prominent Irish institutions including Bank of Ireland, the Department of Foreign Affairs, the Gaelic Athletics Association, National Gallery of Ireland, the Abbey Theatre, IBM, and many others (see the full list at the bottom of this page).
+Students can apply to up to three Dublin-based internships on the Irish Internship Program.
+Irish interns have served in prominent institutions including AIG, the Department of Foreign Affairs, the Gaelic Athletic Association, National Gallery of Ireland, the Abbey Theatre, IBM, and many more (see the full list at the bottom of this page).

-We welcome applications from Notre Dame undergraduate students in every major, who have a genuine interest in learning from an Irish internship.
+We welcome applications from Notre Dame undergraduate students of any major, who have a genuine interest in learning from an Irish internship.
 The program seeks independent, smart, flexible, capable candidates who wish to really engage with Ireland and embrace the opportunity of living and working abroad.
-They should demonstrate a willingness to commit to their work placement, to the cultural enrichment and professional development program.
+They should demonstrate a willingness to commit first and foremost to their work placement and host organization and to the cultural enrichment and professional development of the Irish Internship Program.
 They should bring with them an open, curious mind, be personally flexible in dealing with new situations, and have a genuine desire to engage with the wider world.

 Internship Award Includes